-Landing your dream job isn't just down to perfecting your – you also need to present yourself the right way in your interview.
-I have been in the room for a lot of tech interviews, and on the way, I have picked up a few tips for designers and developers looking to land a new job.
-Read on to find out my advice.
+Landing your dream job isn't just down to perfecting your design portfolio (opens in new tab) or creative resume (opens in new tab) – you also need to present yourself the right way in your interview.
+I have been in the room for a lot of web tech interviews and have picked up a few tips for web designers and developers looking to land a new job.

 01. Dress like them

 Don’t show up to an interview for a tech job wearing a suit.
-Unless perhaps if you are interviewing to be the CFO, but probably not even then.
+Unless perhaps you are interviewing to be the CFO – but probably not even then.
 I don’t know any companies where designers or developers wear suits.
-It makes you look out of place, and that is the opposite of your mission – your goal is to convince them you belong there.
+It makes you look out of place, and that is the opposite of your mission – your goal is to convince them that you belong there.

 How should you dress?
 Like them!
 This is easy if you have a chance to visit the workplace in advance.
 If that is not an option, look at the photos on the company’s website and learn what you can from its About us page.
 Many team photos are taken in the office, during a work day.
 If they have a blog, you will almost certainly find photos from events that give you a sense of what the dress code is like, if there is one at all.